Top 5 Natural Yoga Mat Materials (Updated for 2024)

 4. Organic Cotton

+Organic cotton is a soft, sustainable yoga mat material, making it another excellent indoor yoga option.
 Certified organic cotton comes from plants that are sustainable even in the ground.
-Organic cotton plants take in carbon dioxide from the air and store it in the soil below, eliminating greenhouse gas from the air.
+Organic cotton plants take in carbon dioxide from the air and store it in the soil below, eliminating greenhouse gases from the air.

 Once harvested, the cotton can be woven into various long-lasting biodegradable materials like yoga mats.